 Online ISSN: 1755-6724

-1. Papers should be devoted mainly to various aspects of research concerning geosciences and related disciplines in China, such as stratigraphy, paleontology, origin and history of the Earth, structural geology, tectonics, mineralogy, petrology, geochemistry, geophysics, geology of mineral deposits, hydrogeology, engineering geology, environmental geology, regional geology and new theories and technologies of geological exploration.
-Those of scientific interest to the geological community in China or of international interest are also welcome.
+1. Content.
+Papers should be devoted mainly to various aspects of research concerning geosciences and related disciplines, such as stratigraphy, paleontology, origin and history of the Earth, structural geology, tectonics, mineralogy, petrology, geochemistry, geophysics, geology of mineral deposits, hydrogeology, engineering geology, environmental geology, regional geology and new theories and technologies of geological exploration.

 Symons, D.T.A., and Sangster, D.F., 1991.
 Palaeomagnetic age of ….
 Economic Geology, 86(1): 1-12.

 Lee, J.S., 1939.
 The Geology of China.
 London: Thomas Murby and Co., 528.

 Bowden, P., and Turner, D.C., 1974.
 Peralkaline and associated ring-complexes ….
 In: Sorensen, H. (ed.), The Alkaline Rocks.
 New York: J. Wiley & Sons, 330-51.